Do you think I care whether Zarkowi is in a new video wearing new balance sneakers?

 And that's what's sad here.

-We didn't come to that conclusion.
+But oh, no, no, no, no, we didn't come to that conclusion.

 Morocco?

-I don't know where whatever, it doesn't matter.
+I don't know where, whatever, it doesn't matter.

 And he was, of course, brutalized by his father.

-And of course, the men brutes in this feminized culture that we live in.
+And, of course, the men, brutes in this feminized culture that we live in.

-And uh we projected them on to Missaui.
+And we projected them onto Masawi.

 And what was, you know, what was responsible for 9-11 was not on trial in a courtroom.

-We're going to have a trial, let's put on trial what was responsible for it.
+If we're going to have a trial, let's put on trial what was responsible for it.

 It was an act of war.